 Chokers are raised islands in the parking zone that can be detached from the curb-line to allow for drainage.
 Mid-block chokers narrow the roadway and are most applicable on wide streets with long blocks having speeding and cut-through problems.
 Chokers can have the same narrowing effect as parked vehicles on streets where there is little or no on-street parking.
 Chokers may be installed with either landscaping or hardscape treatment.

-A bike lane is a portion of the road reserved for the exclusive or preferential use of cyclists.
+A bike lane is a portion of the road reserved for the exclusive or preferential use for cyclists.
 Unlike a cycle track, which is physically separated from motor vehicles using the road, a bike lane is delimited by road markings.
-The space needed for the bike lane is generally obtained by eliminating one traffic lane, by narrowing one or several lanes, or by eliminating parking spaces for cars.
+The space needed for the bike lane is obtained by eliminating one traffic lane, by narrowing one or several lanes, or by eliminating parking spaces for cars.

 Narrow lanes reduce speeds and minimize crashes on city streets by way of reducing the right-of-way and making drivers wary of traffic and adjacent users.
 Use the additional space for pedestrian space, cycle facilities, or green infrastructure.